VOLTTRON/volttron/services/core/CrateHistorian/README.rst

 crate, create a crate user and install a crate service.
 After the installation the service will be available for viewing at http://localhost:4200 by default.

-.. note::  There is no authentication support within crate.
+.. note::  Authentication for crate is an enterprise subscription only feature.

 2. Crate Driver
 ---------------